mezmo/reserve-and-shop-demo/README.md

 ### Configuration Tips

+- **Environment Selection**: Choose between Development, Integration, and Production environments
-- **PID Display**: The UI now shows the Process ID when agents are running
+- **PID Display**: The UI shows the Process ID when agents are running
 - **Auto-sync**: Toggle states automatically sync with actual process status
 - **Health Checks**: Use "Test Connection" to verify configuration
 - **View Logs**: Check agent logs directly from the UI
+- **Pre-configuration**: Use `agents-config.json` file for automated setup

 ## 🧪 Testing Tools